 A perfect time to ask directly is shortly after the customer has made a purchase.
 But instead of simply asking to leave a review, try something like this:

 Thank you for your purchase!
-Can you please share your experience with our business on Yelp [social media page of your business, your website etc.]?
 We promise it’ll take less than 30 seconds!
+Can you please share your experience with our business on Yelp [social media page of your business, website, etc.]?

 Why this message is good:

-- It estimates the time needed to leave a review which is important since customers don’t generally want to spend a lot of time writing reviews
+- It estimates the time needed to leave a review which is essential since customers don’t generally want to spend a lot of time writing reviews.

-- It uses a simple, conversational language and comes from a real person.
+- It uses simple, conversational language and comes from a natural person.

-The easier you’ll make it for your customers to leave reviews, the more of them will actually do it.
+The easier you’ll make it for your customers to leave reviews, the more they will do.
 Here’s what you can do to get as many reviews as you can:

-- Avoid asking for information you don’t really need (address, gender, age etc.)
+- Avoid asking for information you don’t need (address, gender, age, etc.)